hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Applied filters

-Display **applied filters** and provide the user with a method to clear all filters at once.
+Display the **applied filters** and provide the user with a method to clear all filters at once.
 Applied filters should be represented using a [Tag](/components/tag) component, which allows for the individual dismissal of a filter value.

 ![Applied filters](/assets/patterns/filter-patterns/applied-filters.png =547x*)